ashn-dot-dev/site/src/blog/wip.md

 implementation from C++ to Sunder[^1].

-Our initial merge-sort code comes from the C++ version of Open Data Structures (Edition 0.1G), chapter 11.1 - Comparison-Based Sorting.
+Our initial merge-sort code comes from the C++ version of Open Data Structures (OSD), Edition 0.1G, chapter 11.1 - Comparison-Based Sorting.
 The code can be found in the online textbook [here](https://opendatastructures.org/ods-cpp/11_1_Comparison_Based_Sorti.html) and in the Open Data Structures GitHub repository [here](https://github.com/patmorin/ods/blob/edition-0.1g/cpp/Algorithms.h#L83).